amandaguglieri/hackinglife/docs/az-900-preparation.md

 Azure Queue storage is a service for storing large numbers of messages.
 Once stored, you can access the messages from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A queue can contain as many messages as your storage account has room for (potentially millions).
 Each individual message can be up to 64 KB in size.
 Queues are commonly used to create a backlog of work to process asynchronously.

 Queue storage can be combined with compute functions like Azure Functions to take an action when a message is received.
-F

 #### Azure Disks

 Azure Disk storage, or Azure managed disks, are block-level storage volumes managed by Azure for use with Azure VMs.
 Conceptually, they’re the same as a physical disk, but they’re virtualized – offering greater resiliency and availability than a physical disk.